LoopKit/loopdocs/docs/gh-actions/edit-browser.md

 ## Outline of What Happens in the Module

 !!! warning "Review Only"
     Review this section so you know what to expect.
-The actual steps will come later, starting with [Create your <code>Fork</code> for Selected Module](#create-your-fork-for-selected-module) or [Edit Module in Browser](#edit-module-in-browser).
+The actual steps will come later, starting with [Create your <code>Fork</code> for Selected Module](#create-your-fork-for-selected-module) or [Personalized Customization for this Module](#personalized-customization-for-this-module).

 In the next sections, the exact process for making changes will be documented.
 But the steps may feel confusing.
 There are no links here because you are supposed to review the steps before taking action in the next section.